nansy-kos/WebFundamentals/src/content/en/fundamentals/media/mse/basics.md

 Here are some things I'd recommend in a production usage of MSE related APIs:

-- Before making calls on these APIs, handle any error events or API exceptions, and check `HTMLMediaElement.readyState` and `MediaSource.readyState`.
-These values can change before associated events are delivered.
+- These values can change before associated events are delivered.Before making calls on these APIs, handle any error events or API exceptions, and check `HTMLMediaElement.readyState` and `MediaSource.readyState`.
+- For all `SourceBuffer` instances added to your `MediaSource`, ensure none of their `updating` values are true before calling `MediaSource.endOfStream()` or updating the `MediaSource.duration`.
   - Make sure previous `appendBuffer()` and `remove()` calls are not still in progress by checking the `SourceBuffer.updating` boolean value before updating the `SourceBuffer`'s `mode`, `timestampOffset`, `appendWindowStart`, `appendWindowEnd`, or calling `appendBuffer()` or `remove()` on the `SourceBuffer`.
-- For all `SourceBuffer` instances added to your `MediaSource`, ensure none of their `updating` values are true before calling `MediaSource.endOfStream()` or updating the `MediaSource.duration`.
 - If `MediaSource.readyState` value is `ended`, calls like `appendBuffer()` and `remove()`, or setting `SourceBuffer.mode` or `SourceBuffer.timestampOffset` will cause this value to transition to `open`.
 This means you should be